Pat Grigadean

 He was about to refuse politely when Ravi the Squirrel sensed the problem.
 He turned to the panther and began jabbering away.

-Then he turned to Punjab and said, “Here, boy, I’ve got some nuts I’ve been saving for winter, and if you’ll wait right here a moment, I’ll run to my tree and gather some of my favorite berries and seeds.
+Then Ravi the Squirrel turned to Punjab and said, “Here, boy, I’ve got some nuts I’ve been saving for winter, and if you’ll wait right here a moment, I’ll run to my tree and gather some of my favorite berries and seeds.
 They’ll make a delicious meal, and we can leave these two to enjoy their meat.”

-“Oh, yes,” said Punjab.
+“Oh, yes,” said Punjab excitedly.
 “That would be wonderful!
 Thank you very much!”
 But the squirrel had already scampered away in a flurry of soft noise.

 After a while, the four friends were relaxing on the riverbank, having eaten their fill.
 Kanabi, of course, was asleep.